bordumb/junkan/README.md

 | **Dependabot** | Package versions | Doesn't know infrastructure compatibility |
 | **Terraform Plan** | Resource changes | Doesn't know what env vars code expects |

-**Junkan checks the "Glue."** It detects cross-domain breaking changes that slip through every other tool.
+**jnkn checks the "Glue."** It detects cross-domain breaking changes that slip through every other tool.

 It does so like this: